nikkikobako/MS1-Go-Vegan/README.md

 4. Each HTML and CSS was ran through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) to ensure no errors

 ### Tests completed <a name="testcomp"></a>
-1.
+1. Checked all links on the website pages to ensure all links work on mobile, tablet and desktop
+    1. Noticed the Lets Go Vegan Link was also on the why page, as this is where it leads decided to remove only on the why page and allow the So Why Go Vegan Header to display instead
-2. Check devtools and warning showed no favicon on live site
+2. Check devtools and warning showed no favicon on live site, fixed bug causing this

 ????Try to submit the empty form and verify that an error message about the required fields appears